ianlunam/SecretRotationCloudFront/README.md

 * Lambda permissions to run and access CloudFront, SecretsManager, WAF and CloudWatch logs
 * Permissions for the Secret to run the Lambda

-Run `./build.sh create` to run the cloudformation and create the stack.
+Run `./build.sh` to build the lambda and upload it to your S3 bucket.
+Will also update the function if STACK_NAME is set.

 ## Files:
 * build.sh: Builds the zipfile for the lambda, uploads it to S3, updates the Lambda (or runs the cloudformation)